joshuaf4837/github-tutorial/README.md

 7. Lastly, paste the SSH key you have copied on cloud9
 ---
 ## Repository Setup
-To creat a repository go onto Github with your signed in account.
-Once you are there click on the "+"" icon and select new repository.
-After that
-1. give your repository a name
+1. To create a repository go onto Github with your signed in account.
+Once you are there click on the "+" icon and select new repository.
+After that give your repository a name
 2. select if you want it to be public or private
 3. Click on "create repository"
 4. copy the two lines of code that are in the " push an existing repository from the command line" tab
 5. Once copied, go to your cloud 9 workspace, press "alt t" to open up your workspace
+6. Clone the repository
 6. cd into the Repository you have created
 ```
 cd (Filename)